 3. Specify the path to the script file and click OK:

-After that you can find a new tab in the Main Menu: Custom menu.
+After that, you can find a new tab on the Toolbar: Custom menu.

-5. Specify the height offset in dialog window:
+5. Specify the height offset in the dialog window:

 6. Click OK button and the input altitude value will be added to all the camera coordinates in the Reference pane.